Zariski decompositions of numerical cycle classes

 \subsubsection{The basepoint free cone}

 The basepoint free cone is an analogue of the nef cone of divisors.

-\begin{defn} Let $X$ be a smooth projective variety.
-We say that $\alpha \in N_{k}(X)$ is a strongly basepoint free class (always with $\mathbb{Z}$-coefficients) if there is: \begin{itemize} \item an equidimensional quasi-projective scheme $U$ of finite type over $K$, \item a flat morphism $s: U \to X$, \item and a proper morphism $p:U \to W$ of relative dimension $k$ to a quasi-projective variety $W$ such that each component of $U$ surjects onto $W$ \end{itemize} such that
+\begin{defn} Let $X$ be a projective variety of dimension $n$.
+We say that $\alpha \in N_{k}(X)$ is a strongly basepoint free class if there is: \begin{itemize} \item an equidimensional quasi-projective scheme $U$ of finite type over $K$, \item a flat morphism $s: U \to X$, \item and a proper morphism $p:U \to W$ of relative dimension $k$ to a quasi-projective variety $W$ such that each component of $U$ surjects onto $W$ \end{itemize} such that